There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 1. They constantly interrupt and talk over people.

 It’s like their thoughts are the only ones that matter.
 They’ll interrupt mid-sentence, finish your thoughts for you (incorrectly, of course), or completely derail the conversation to talk about themselves.
-This can be incredibly frustrating and makes it difficult to have a meaningful exchange with them.
+Needless to say, it can be incredibly frustrating and makes it difficult to have a meaningful exchange with them.
 It’s as if they have a one-person show going on in their head, and everyone else is just an audience member.

 2. They always have to be the centre of attention.